Don’t settle with anyone less! Contact us for a free, no obligation quote

 Searches of zoning, and Titles will determine whether the property has any restrictions, such as adverse planning, demolition orders, outstanding taxes linked to it, or encumbrances on Title such as easements.

 The REIQ strongly recommends that buyers and sellers avoid the risks associated with do-it-yourself conveyancing and use the services of a solicitor in property matters.
-If you’re not sure where to start, we highly encourage you to get in touch with our team on 1300 553 750.
+If you’re not sure where to start, we highly encourage you to get in touch with our team.